 It doesn't get much better than this

-Scenic country roads, impressive backdrops, and a variety of terrain for all fitness levels — it sounds like biking on the Adirondack Coast!
-The Lake Champlain Region's diverse landscape means there are a lot of options for the two-wheel set.
-The impossibly blue waters of Lake Champlain make a nice companion to a ride and so do the mountains of the High Peaks, which tower above rolling farmland and gentle forests.
-Whether folks are looking for an afternoon ride, an all-day trek, or an easy (or extreme) mountain biking adventure, the Lake Champlain Region has plenty of trails, roads, and routes to explore.
+Scenic country roads, impressive backdrops, and a variety of terrain for all fitness levels — sounds like the open spaces of the Champlain Valley!
+The Lake Champlain Region's diverse landscape means there are plenty of options for two-wheeled adventures.
+The legendary waters of Lake Champlain make a nice companion to a ride and so do the mountains of the High Peaks, which tower above rolling farmland and gentle forests.
+Whether you are looking for an afternoon ride, an all-day trek, or a mountain biking adventure, the Lake Champlain Region has plenty of trails, roads, and routes to explore.

-For folks who love biking but don't want to give it up in the winter, we have the answer: fat tire biking.
+For folks who don't want to hang up the bike for the winter, we have the answer: fat tire biking.
 Hop on a fat tire bike and enjoy the sensation of riding great trails in your own winter wonderland.
 It's a fun, healthy way to spend time in the great outdoors of the Lake Champlain Region.
 The views are great and we love the adventure of floating over the snow on super-wide, knobby tires.
-It's a different experience — the bikes are heavier and slower, for example — but it's no less fun than biking on any other surface or in any other season!
+It's a different experience, but it's a fun one nonetheless!

 Year-round, the scenery of the Lake Champlain Region is sublime for cycling and we have plenty of backroads to give riders a quiet, peaceful ride.